Hangar Bicocca is a non-for-profit contemporary art space located in

 far-fetched of a comparison), the Tate Modern would probably hold a

 comfortable seat at the UN Security Council, veto-ing what is art and

 what is not alongside its mega-powers peers: the MoMA, Guggenheim, Centre

 Pompidou and Los Angeles County Museum of Art.
 No wonder that the

-ex-president of the Tate would make such a great job creating a new art
+ex-president of the Tate would be a great new leader of a new contemporary art space.